Denver Airport Security Guards Get Mail Vote In Union Push - Law360

 Under Sawyer's order, the board will mail out ballots on March 10, and workers must return them by March 31.

 Counsel for neither the union nor HSS immediately responded to requests for comment on the decision.
-The union itself and a representative for the company also did not immediately respond to requests for comment.
+The union itself did not immediately respond to a request for comment.

 HSS is represented by Patrick Scully and James Korte of Sherman & Howard LLC.

-Note: Update: This story has been updated to include a response from HSS.